barelyhuman/froutes/README.md

 ### Canary Specifics (24,Jul 2020)

 -   Ability to create a custom server instance without using the cli.
+-   Added Babel as Peer deps, you can now use `.babelrc` to add transpilation and es6 `imports` `exports` directly in the routes

 ```js
 const app = require('ftrouter')